vncsms/Metin2FishBot/README.md

 pyinstaller==4.3
 ```

-- For you to generate the executable run: `pyinstaller --onefile hack.py`.
+- To generate the executable run: `pyinstaller --onefile hack.py`.
 When it's end move the executable file in the folder `dist` to the project's root.

 - You also can watch the video to learn how run the bot